-On social media, you can see images of a very young Alfred Hitchcock in Italy, on the set of what many believed to be his first feature-length silent film, The Pleasure Garden (1925).
+On social media, you can see images of a very young Alfred Hitchcock in Italy on the set of what many believed to be his first feature-length silent film, The Pleasure Garden (1925).

-Then in 1989, the first three reels of Alfred Hitchcock's 1923 silent film "The White Shadow" was discovered in Jack Murtagh's garden shed in Hastings, New Zealand.
+Then in 1989, the first three reels of Alfred Hitchcock's 1923 silent film "The White Shadow" were discovered in Jack Murtagh's garden shed in Hastings, New Zealand.
 The film was long thought to be lost.

 It was Alfred Hitchcock who said,